HumpysGold/trust-setup-compound/README.md

 1. Concerns regarding authority and security around multisig
 2. Unclear investment strategy

-The setup offers clarity which entity has the authority to trigger specific actions, such as the Compounds' timelock and the multisig, while the entire investment strategy is verifiable onchain.
+The setup offers clarity which entity has the authority to trigger specific actions, such as the Compound's timelock and the multisig, while the entire investment strategy is verifiable onchain.

 ## Architecture